 Blue accents in the backsplash and paint color invoke reminders of the ocean.
 Some kitchens are painted a bright white to show off kitchen accessories and backsplash.
 Striped fabric might be utilized in the kitchen for chairs, stools, or curtains.
 Beachy accents in the room can be inspiring and fun.

-This kitchen style includes rich colors and textures chosen based on the homeowner’s taste.
-It is a highly personal and unique style.
-A feature presentation is often included in eclectic kitchens; for example, it might be a brightly painted wall or unique tilework above the stove.
+The eclectic kitchen style includes rich colors and textures chosen based on the homeowner’s taste.
+It is highly personal and unique.
+It often includes a feature presentation, such as a brightly painted wall or unique tilework above the stove.

-Ethnic kitchens can also be characterized by a perfectly combined mix of styles.
-Mismatched materials, such as multiple wood grains throughout the room, are usually present.
-These cabinets can be painted or stained in a bold, rich color.
-The kitchen is usually a reflection of the homeowner’s tastes and personality.
+A perfectly combined mix of styles can also characterize ethnic kitchens.
+Mismatched materials, such as multiple wood grains, are usually present throughout the room.
+The eclectic kitchen cabinets can be painted or stained in a bold, rich color, reflecting the homeowner’s tastes and personality.

-Like the contemporary style, a modern kitchen is minimalistic with clean lines.
-It is characterized by frameless cabinets and simple hardware, or sometimes no hardware at all.
+Like the contemporary style, a modern style kitchen design is minimalistic with clean lines.
+It is characterized by frameless cabinets, simple hardware, or sometimes no hardware.
 Countertops are made of granite or concrete without any embellishments, appliances, or accessories.

 Color palettes include grays, white, and black, with stainless steel appliances with pops of color throughout.
 Fixtures are high-end and look luxurious.
 Finishes can be either matte or ultra-shiny.
 Lighting is often metal—chrome, stainless steel, or black.